 If you’ve completed all the previous pages of this module, at the end of this page your spreadsheet should look something like this:

 As an example, consider that we want to find out the date we paid for fruit for the party.
-To use VLOOKUP for this we first need to choose the cell where the result is to be displayed.
-Use B22 for example, although note you should first format this cell as a Date, using the method described in the Document formatting page of this module, to ensure that the value displays correctly for this particular example.
+To use XLOOKUP for this we first need to choose the cell where the result is to be displayed.
+Use B22 for example, although note you should first format this cell as a Date, using the method described in the Getting started page of this module, to ensure that the value displays correctly for this particular example.
 You may also want to type the word Fruit in cell A22, to show that this is the item the date refers to (you can also use this to help in step 1 below).
 Now click in cell B22 and type the following (or at least start typing it, then double-click on the name of the function when it appears):

 or like this: